Windows and Unix command line equivalents

 tasklist ps "tasklist" is not available on some versions of Windows.
 See also this article on getting a list of processes in Windows using Perl

 title ?
 In Unix, changing the title of the terminal window is possible but complicated.
-One start is to search the internet for "change title xterm".
+Search for "change title xterm".

 tracert traceroute